Lai-YT/regexp/README.md

 I would also like to thank Alfred Aho at el. for their excellent book on compilers, which has guided me through the implementation of the algorithms used in this project.
 Without their clear and insightful explanations, this project would not have been possible.
 - Cox, Russ.
 "Regular Expression Matching Can Be Simple And Fast," https://swtch.com/~rsc/regexp/regexp1.html, 2007
 - Aho, Alfred V., Sethi, Ravi, Ullman, Jeffrey D. "Compilers: Principles, Techniques, and Tools," 2nd ed., Addison-Wesley, 2006, pp. 147-166

+## ✍️ License <a name = "license"></a>

+This project is licensed under the [MIT License](LICENSE).
+However, if any individual file within the project includes its own copyright claim, that claim should be respected and take precedence over the project-wide license.
+> **Note**
+> They are still guaranteed to be licensed under the MIT License but with different authors.